 Start with a large plastic storage tub, they’re nice and big for easy mixing.
 Depending on how many candy boards you need to make, you can adjust the recipe easily as needed.

-Into the tub pour a 50 pound bag of granulated sugar, 1/2 gallon of white vinegar or water, and 4 ounces of Honey B Healthy.
+Into the tub pour a 50 pound bag of granulated sugar, a 1/4 cup of white vinegar, 4 cups of water, and 4 ounces of Honey B Healthy (make your own using this recipe here).
 These measurements will make enough for three candy boards but you can decrease or increase as needed.
 We made three separate tubs with this recipe and filled ten candy boards total.

 Start mixing!
 By hand is best.
 Be sure to dig all the way to the bottom to get all of the sugar incorporated.